 This document was published by the Internationalization Working Group as a Working Group Note.

-This document was produced by a group operating under the W3C Patent Policy.
+This document was produced by a group operating under the 1 August 2017 W3C Patent Policy.
+The group does not expect this document to become a W3C Recommendation.

 The goal of the Character Model for the World Wide Web is to facilitate use of the Web by all people, regardless of their language, script, writing system, or cultural conventions, in accordance with the W3C goal of universal access.
 One basic prerequisite to achieve this goal is to be able to transmit and process the characters used around the world in a well-defined and well-understood way.

 This document builds on Character Model for the World Wide Web: Fundamentals [CHARMOD].
-Understanding the concepts in that document are important to being able to understand nd apply this document successfully.
+Understanding the concepts in that document are important to being able to understand and apply this document successfully.

 This part of the Character Model for the World Wide Web covers string matching—the process by which a specification or implementation defines whether two string values are the same or different from one another.
 It describes the ways in which texts that are semantically equivalent can be encoded differently and the impact this has on matching operations important to formal languages (such as those used in the formats and protocols that make up the Web).